Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             trap_found:0b, //Whether or not the trap from this Boo has been found before. message:1, //Which message this boo shows upon spawning next time. can_attack:1b, //Whether or not this boo can use the dash attack.
 Dash attack always gets enabled in a room from which a boo cannot warp away.
-            //See also HP-having ghost data below, all fields except flee_speed and vanish_time.
+            //See also HP-having ghost data below, all fields except pull_strength, flee_speed and vanish_time.
         }
     ],
     ghosts:{ //Normal ghost variables.
         <HP-having ghost>:{ //A ghost with HP (for example a gold ghost).
+            pull_strength:X, //How strong this ghost's pull is.
+0b = pulls players when they're dragged.
+1b = pulls players when not pulled.
+2b = always pulls players.
+Default = 0b
             health:X, //Health at spawn.
             loot:{ //Loot this ghost drops upon defeat. drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0, the other loot contents spawn the moment the ghost is captured.
 Mansions can modify this loot with their "loot_chances_ghost" function.
                     //See loot documentation for other variables.
-                }
+                },
                 //See loot documentation for other variables.
             },
-            speed:X, //The movement speed of the ghost. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
+            speed:X, //The movement speed of the ghost.
+Default = 0. flee_speed:X, //The movement speed of the ghost while fleeing from the Poltergust.
+Default = 0. vanish_time:X, //How many ticks the ghost can stay in the world, haunting, but not attacking, laughing, complaining, being collided with, etc. before it vanishes. -1 means never.
 Default = -1. damage:{ //Damage values the ghost uses in its functions.
                 <type>:X //The amount of damage dealt.
 Type is usually collision and attack (also used by created projectiles), but can be other values.
 Default = 0.